amilhoranza/homey-tech-test/README.md

 # Homey Projects

-### Deployed Project
+### Hosted Application
-Here are the hosted link to the application
+Here is the hosted link to the application
 - https://homey.freepostos.com.br

 ### Test Users